 Stylebook

 The original.
-Manual catalog, no AI, one-time pricing, seventeen years of refinement.
+Manual catalog, no AI, one-time pricing, 15+ years of refinement.
 Stylebook is where the field started, and on the manual-control axis, where it still ends.
+Co-founders Jess Atkins (ex-Vogue, Modern Bride) and Bill Atkins have kept the same stance for over a decade.
 The trade-off is the labor: the user photographs every piece, tags it, removes the background, schedules outfits manually.
 The reward, for users who treat the closet app as a long-term archive, is unmatched depth.

 Cladwell